KevinAst/MyWeb/FireWithin/settings.md

 ## User Account

-??$$ NEW User Account

-P{ inject('<div id="sign-in-form-guest" style="color: red;">') }P
+P{ inject('<div id="sign-in-form-guest">') }P

-**guest**
+**You are a Guest User**

-The Fire Within page does NOT require an account to use it.
+The Fire Within page does NOT require an account to use.
 By default, you are a "Guest" user.

-In this case, your state is maintained on your local device _(state consists of your completions and settings)_.
-The down-side of this is when you use multiple devices _(say your laptop and your phone)_.
-As a "Guest" user, you must manually sync your state across all the devices you use.
+For "Guest" users, we maintain your state on your local device.
+**Your state consists of your _completions_ and _settings_.**.
+The **only limitation** of this approach is when you use multiple devices _(say your laptop and your phone)_ ... then you must manually sync your state across all the devices you use _(because each device has it's own copy of the state)_.

-To overcome this problem, you can establish a Fire Within user account.
-When you do this, your state is maintained in the cloud, and automatically syncs across multiple devices _(for the same user)_.
+To overcome this limitation, you can **establish a Fire Within user account**.
+When you do this, your state is maintained in the cloud, and **automatically syncs across all devices** _(that are signed-in to the same account)_.

-Creating an account is easy.
+**Creating an account is easy**.
 We simply use your phone number as an account identifier.
-Your phone is "verified" by texting a short-lived "verification code", which you use to sign-in.
-It's very simple.
-There is no need to remember "yet another password".
-Because the sign-in is "long lived", you only have to do this once _(per device)_, unless you sign-out for some reason.
+Your phone is "verified" by texting a temporary "verification code", which you use to sign-in.  **It's that simple** _(no need to remember "yet another password")_.
+Because the sign-in is "long lived", you only have to do this once _(per device)_ ... unless you sign-out for some reason.

 <!-- Our sign-in form, that gathers phone number.
      - A "submit" button type is used to facilitate auto submit on text-box enter